-We intend to pursue our investment objective by investing principally in public and privately-held community banks located throughout the United States.
-For the purpose of our investment objective and this prospectus, we define "community bank" to mean banks, savings associations and their holding companies with less than \$10 billion in consolidated assets that serve local markets.
-As of March 31, 2013, the community banking sector is a highly fragmented \$2.9 trillion industry, comprised of over 6,900 banks located throughout the United States, including under-served rural, semi-rural, suburban and other niche markets.
+We intend to pursue our investment objective by continuing to invest principally in public and privately-held community banks located throughout the United States.
+For the purpose of our investment objectives and this prospectus, we define "community bank" to mean banks, savings associations and their holding companies with less than \$10 billion in consolidated assets that serve local markets.
+As of June 30, 2014, the community banking sector is a highly fragmented \$2.9 trillion industry, comprised of over 6,500 banks located throughout the United States, including under-served rural, semi-rural, suburban and other niche markets.
 Community banks generally have simple, straight-forward business models and geographically concentrated credit exposure.
 Community banks typically do not have exposure to non-U.S. credit and are focused on lending to borrowers in their distinct communities.
 As a result, we believe that community banks frequently have a better understanding of the local businesses they finance than larger banking organizations.
 Many of these community banks are well established, having been in business on average for more than 75 years and have survived many economic cycles, including the most recent financial crisis.
 We expect to create a portfolio within the community bank market focused on the bank market, with an emphasis on community banks, through investments in numerous issuers differentiated by asset sizes, business models and geographies.
+To a lesser extent, we may also invest in similar securities of larger U.S. domiciled banks and companies that provide goods and/or services to banking companies.